isw-kudos/kudos-docs/docs/boards/howto/kudos-boards-in-microsoft-outlook.md

 To include a card, list, board, in an email, create a new email, or select reply or forward of an existing email already in your inbox.

-Click the `...` at the bottom of the email and select `Kudos Boards`.
+Click the `...` at the bottom of the email and select `Huddo Boards`.

 ![](/assets/boards/Outlook1.png)